 A garden can come in all shapes and sizes.
 Besides being a Zen corner of your home, cultivating and nurturing it is akin to meditation.
 Many international fashion houses such as Versace and Dior along with other creative minds have accepted the power of gardening.

-Do you have a garden and are looking for some ideas and inspiration?
+Do you have a garden and looking for some garden design ideas and inspiration?
 Or you would love to have a home garden but due to space issues, you can’t have one?

-Here, we bring you 12 garden design ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
+Here, we bring you garden design ideas that you can adopt and put into practice, whether you live in a cramped apartment or a spacious villa.
 Make the most of the space and welcome the green to your living space.

 Space can be a real issue you are living in an apartment or share your house with another flatmate.
 But don't let this rob you of having a peaceful refuge for a garden.